 Expressions of interest are now closed.
 Successful applicants will be announced in the coming months.

 Regional Biodiversity Hubs

-Around $7.7 million has been granted to 26 large-scale regional projects.
+Announced in May 2017, $7.7 million was granted to 26 large-scale regional projects.

 Regional hubs involve agencies and organisations working together in large-scale projects to address threats to a range of important native species in priority areas across the state.

 Projects include removal of woody weeds and other pest plants; rabbit, fox and feral animal control; implementation of protection measures such as fencing from overgrazing; and selective fire management and habitat restoration.

 Over $1 million has also been allocated to deliver urgent activities.
 Eight projects were announced in 2016 and ten projects in 2017.